 Our properties currently conduct licensed gaming operations in Nevada.
-In addition, we have entered in an agreement to acquire shares of GB Holdings that together with shares we currently own, will result in our owning approximately 77.5% of the common stock to GB Holdings and warrants to purchase, upon the occurrence of certain events, 21.3% of the fully diluted of its subsidiary, Atlantic Holdings, which owns and operates The Sands Hotel and Casino.
+In addition, we have entered into an agreement to acquire shares of GB Holdings and shares of Atlantic Holdings that, together with shares we currently own, will result in our owning approximately 77.5% of the common stock of GB Holdings and approximately 58.3% of the common stock of Atlantic Holdings.
+Atlantic Holdings, through its wholly-owned subsidiary, owns and operates The Sands Hotel and Casino.
 Various regulatory authorities, including the Nevada State Gaming Control Board, Nevada Gaming Commission and the New Jersey Casino Control Commission, require our properties and The Sands Hotel and Casino to hold various licenses and registrations, findings of suitability, permits and approvals to engage in gaming operations and to meet requirements of suitability.
 These gaming authorities also control approval of ownership interests in gaming operations.
 These gaming authorities may deny, limit, condition, suspend or revoke our gaming licenses, registrations, findings of suitability or the approval of any of our current or proposed ownership interests in any of the licensed gaming operations conducted in Nevada and New Jersey, any of which could have a significant adverse effect on our business, financial condition and results of operations, for any cause they may deem reasonable.
 If we violate gaming laws or regulations that are applicable to us, we may have to pay substantial fines or forfeit assets.
 If, in the future, we operate or have an ownership interest in casino gaming facilities located outside of Nevada or New Jersey, we may also be subject to the gaming laws and regulations of those other jurisdictions.